autistic-symposium/mev-toolkit/MEV_searchers/bots/stat-arbers.md

 <br>

-* arb between different chains or markets (e.g. ethereum and binance)
+* search for edges through mathematically ranking assets/trades risk. for example, arbs between different chains or markets (e.g. ethereum and binance).
 * for instance, if the cex price is greater than the price on-chain, stat arbs can buy on the dex and hedge on the cex. the problem is settlement mismatch: the longer the time period between blocks, the longer tx remains, and the longer it can go without being fully hedged (decreasing combined realized mev).